 If you receive multiple speeding tickets in North Carolina and accumulate 12 points within three years, you may have your driver’s license suspended.

-Let a skilled reckless driving lawyer at Teddy, Meekins & Talbert review your traffic offense and explain your legal options free of charge.
-Attorney David Teddy, a founding partner of Teddy, Meekins & Talbert, is a board Certified Specialist in criminal law.
-Daniel Talbert is also a board Certified Specialist in criminal law.
+Let a skilled reckless driving lawyer at Teddy, Meekins & Talbert, P.L.L.C., review your traffic offense and explain your legal options free of charge.
+Attorney David Teddy, a founding partner of Teddy, Meekins & Talbert, P.L.L.C., is a Board Certified Specialist in criminal law.
+Daniel Talbert is also a Board Certified Specialist in criminal law.

 Traffic Offense Lawyers in Denver, NC

 Our experienced criminal defense lawyers have appeared in court for multiple traffic charges in North Carolina.

 Some of the traffic offenses we have represented are:

 - Speeding — Some speeding tickets are minor infractions that add insurance points to your record.
 Others are more serious Class 2 misdemeanors and carry greater penalties, including hefty fines and jail time if you have prior convictions.
 If you are ticketed for driving more than 15 miles above the speed limit or more than 80 mph, a conviction could cost you a $1,000 fine and time in jail if you have previous convictions.